Zordaan/OpenFace/README.md

 * Facial Expression Detection (using Action Units)
 * Attention Estimation (using Eye-Gaze)
 * Android Support
-* Background Worker Thread
+* Encapsulated in Background Worker Thread
-* Simplified API
+* Drastically Simplified API
 * Code Refactoring
-* Static Linking and Optimized Build
+* Static Linking and Optimized Building

+OpenFace++ does NOT contain any major changes to facial data extraction techniques used by OpenFace.

 <h2>Dependencies</h2>
 The sources of following third party components have been added to this repository.
 These components are linked statically into the final executable or library.
 You must respect their licenses.
+OpenFace++ requires NO boost.

 <table>
 <tr>